Karl Blind: Biography

 This role of world leadership, left vacant as things are today, might well be occupied by the German nation.
 You Germans, with your grave and philosophic character, might well be the ones who could win the confidence of others and guarantee the future stability of the international community.
 Let us hope, then, that you can use your energy to overcome your moth-eaten thirty tyrants of the various German states.
 Let us hope that in the center of Europe you can then make a unified nation out of your fifty millions.
 All the rest of us would eagerly and joyfully follow you.

 After 1866, Blind's writings became less revolutionary in tone.

 Karl Blind was pardoned by the Baden government in 1867.

+In 1879, a man from Ohio asked Moncure D. Conway if he could be put in touch with Blind after having dinner with Conway and his wife.
+Conway gave the Ohio man his card to introduce himself, and left the hotel after a few games of billiards.
+Two days later Blind went to talk to Conway and explains that the Ohio man asked Blind if he wanted to help kill Edward VII.
+Blind kicked him out of his house, however he claims that he wishes he would have called the police.
+Conway later received a letter from someone in Ohio claiming the man who talked him was previously in a insane asylum.

 Personal life

 Karl Blind married a widow, Friederike Cohen (née Ettlinger) around 1849.
 They had known each other for several years and been imprisoned together in 1847.
 They had two children together, Rudolph (born 1850, died February 1916) and Ottilie (died 1929).
 She already had a daughter, Mathilde, and son, Ferdinand from her first marriage.

 His stepson, Ferdinand Cohen-Blind (1844–1866) attempted in May 1866 to assassinate Bismarck and then committed suicide in prison.
 His stepdaughter, Mathilde Blind (1841-1896), adopted his name over her father's, and became a well-known poet.